By Kate Sullivan

-Eliminating deep-cleaning sulfates from your regular hair-cleansing routine may mean you have some styling product build-up from time to time.
+Eliminating deep-cleaning sulfates by using no lather shampoo from your regular hair-cleansing routine may mean you have some styling product build-up from time to time.
 A clarifying shampoo will pull away non-water-soluble silicones leftover from your curl products, any dry shampoo residue, etc. There are gentle sulfate-free and low-lather clarifying shampoos out there but in the modern era of Sesame Street, Cookie Monster tells kids that “Cookies are a sometimes snack”—and welp, sulfates can be like that too.

-If you use a lot of styling products in your daily hair-care, you might want to use a more intense clarifying shampoo with sulfates once or twice a month.
+If you use a lot of styling products in your daily hair-care, you might want to use a more intense clarifying shampoo with sulfates once or twice a month even if you are using a no lather shampoo more often.
 (Again, experiment.)
 But even without sulfates, squeaky-clean clarifying shampoos aren’t a curly person’s best friend.

 Have you already ditched the lather?
 Share your story with the hashtag #RoyalLocks